musurca/Icarus/README.md

 ex:
 > route LFPG OMDB
 ```
-Finds a VOR-to-VOR route between two airports or navaids.
+Finds the shortest VOR-to-VOR route between two airports or navaids.
 You can filter by civilian, legacy, and military types.

 ### diagram
 ```